 Building A Better Folding Trailer Tongue

-Intrigued by the cool potential of saving storage space, increased security, and removal of a shin knocker to step over, this new folding trailer tongue adds greater utility to a trailer.
-This is part of the continuing story of design, and DIY building.
-To get the full picture, start with this post on the Economics of DIY projects.
+Intrigued by the cool potential of saving storage space, increased security, and removal of a shin knocker to step over, this new folding trailer tongue hinge adds greater utility to a trailer.
+This is part of the continuing story of design, and DIY trailer building.
+To get the full picture, please start with this post on the Economics of DIY projects.

 4 Drivers For A Hinged Tongue